When Moving Downward May Be The Only Move Forward

 First, know yourself.
 Take responsibility for your life and the direction in which you want it to go.
-When you come to a crossroad, decide what step best suits your purpose.
-If it is a downward move, do not hesitate.
+When you come to a crossroad, decide which road suits your purpose better.
+If it is the road which leads to a downward move, do not hesitate.

-- Why would would listen to other people telling you what move you should make?
+- Why would you listen to other people telling you what move you should make?

 - Whose purpose are you pursuing whether you move upward or downward?

-At the end of the journey, your satisfaction will center around moves that you thought you should make, and made despite where the road took you.
+At the end of the journey, your satisfaction will center around moves that you decided to make, despite what other people thought.